yona78/poc/README.md

 Each microservice ships with its own `.env` file inside its service directory:

+- `services/ingest_service/.env` – broker, Elasticsearch, MongoDB, and log settings for the ingest service.
-- `services/video_metadata_service/.env` – broker, Elasticsearch, MongoDB, and log settings for the API service.
+- `services/video_metadata_service/.env` – Elasticsearch, MongoDB, and log settings for the API service.
 - `services/filter_service/.env` – queues, target `video_id` list, and log settings for the filter.

 Settings are validated with Pydantic so missing values cause an early failure.